Facebook And Online Dating

-Arrange to have a double date with friends, which will give you more of a perspective about your new friend.
-When we are alone with someone we can only go off what they are saying to us, but in a social setting we will be interacting and exchanging thoughts and ideas with many people.
-Your friends can offer inevaluable insight as to whether this person is someone you should see again.
+Arrange to have a double date with friends, which will give you more of a perspective on your new friend.
+When we are alone with someone we can only go off what they are saying to us, but in a social setting, we will be interacting and exchanging thoughts and ideas with many people.
+Your friends can offer invaluable insight as to whether this person is someone you should see again.
 Also, you can arrange to come to and leave the date with your friends, which will give you an extra safety net.

 4. Enjoy yourself, but always take your time.

 No matter how much fun you may be having with your new friend, always keep in mind you have just met this person in real life and are still getting to know him or her.
 Online friendships are much different than one in real life, so always take your time when getting to know someone.
 Remember to be safe and let your friends and family know when you go to meet a new person.